Nasdanika/core/graph/readme.md

 #### Reflective

-A good deal of graph processing is matching a graph element to code to be invoked for processing of that elements.
+A good deal of graph processing is matching graph elements to code to be invoked for processing of that elements.
 It may be quite tedious for large graphs.

 ${javadoc/org.nasdanika.graph.processor.ReflectiveProcessorFactory ReflectiveProcessorFactory} uses annotations with [Spring expressions](https://docs.spring.io/spring-framework/docs/5.3.22/reference/html/core.html#expressions) to create processors and handlers and inject endpoints as explained below.

-${javadoc/org.nasdanika.graph.processor.NopEndpointReflectiveDynamicProxyProcessorFactory NopEndpointReflectiveDynamicProxyProcessorFactory} extends  ``ReflectiveProcessorFactory`` and implements ``NopEndpointProcessorFactory`` and ``DynamicProxyProcessorFactory`` providing default implementations for ``createEndpoint()`` and ``createHandlerProxy()`` methods.
+${javadoc/org.nasdanika.graph.processor.NopEndpointReflectiveProcessorFactory NopEndpointReflectiveProcessorFactory} extends  ``ReflectiveProcessorFactory`` and implements ``NopEndpointProcessorFactory`` providing default implementations for ``createEndpoint()`` method.

 ``ReflectiveProcessorFactory`` constructor takes an vararg array of targets - objects with methods and fields annotated with: